coderaiser/supertape/README.md

 ## Operators

-To simplify `supertape` core operators located in separate packages, called `operators`:
+To simplify core operators of 📼**Supertape**, some of them located in separate packages, called `operators`:

 Here is a list of built-int operators: